Skip to content

 Every notification links back to the source.

-Each change notification includes an Evidence Pack: the SEC filing where we found it, the disclosure date, extracted excerpts, and what the portfolio looked like before—so you can verify or revisit it anytime.
+Each change notification includes the SEC filing where the disclosure appeared, the disclosure date, extracted excerpts, and the prior portfolio state for later review.

 How it works